aunefyren/wrapperr/README.md

 - memory_limit=<b>enough M for the script to handle JSON data</b>
 - max_input_time=<b>enough seconds for the script to parse JSON data</b>

+You need to give PHP permission to edit files in the directory called <b>config</b>

 The cache is stored at config/cache.json, but can be cleared using the admin menu.

 If you visit <b>you-domain-or-ip.com/caching</b> you can do a pre-caching of a set of users.
 This is very useful if you want to prepare for a lot of traffic.